When you go no contact with a narcissist.

-So what is no contact, what no contact isn’t, and what hoover manipulation moves might the narcissist try after no contact?
+What no contact isn’t, and what hoover manipulation moves might the narcissist try after no contact?

-Most often we deceive ourselves in thinking that if we just reach out, if we just try to explain our point of view, if we can just get them to understand it will not have any negative consequences in any serious way if we break no contact, just once, just to see, Sometimes life just seems far too painful without them, as they’ve downplayed their abuse and shifted the blame onto you, so we have that self-doubt and question ourselves, so we go for that quick fix of gaining relief believing the narcissist will help or wanting answers.
+Most often, we deceive ourselves into thinking that if we just reach out, if we just try to explain our point of view, if we can just get them to understand, it will not have any negative consequences in any serious way if we break no contact, just once, just to see, Sometimes life just seems far too painful without them, as they’ve downplayed their abuse and shifted the blame onto you, so we have that self-doubt and question ourselves, so we go for that quick fix of gaining relief believing the narcissist will help or wanting answers from them.
 It can be very hard to resist.
-In the case of a toxic relationship, most of us become so addicted to those crazy cycles we’ve fallen into with the narcissist, due to the human needs been met in negative ways and the trauma bond, I’ll add a link at the bottom of these, that we find any excuse we can to let them back into our life so we can experience temporary relief from the pain we are feeling.
+In the case of a toxic relationship, most of us become so addicted to those crazy cycles we’ve fallen into with the narcissist, due to the human needs being met in negative ways and the trauma bond, that we find any excuse we can to let them back into our life so we can experience temporary relief from the pain we are feeling.

 What is and how to implement no contact.

-No Contact is no Contact with someone there is a number of specific things you need to do when it comes to no contact with a narcissist to make sure that it’s genuinely no contact, most of us do slip up at first, as it is Unnatural to most, it’s a learning curve so please don’t worry if you have or do just go again.
+No Contact is no Contact with someone.
+There is a number of specific things you need to do when it comes to no contact with a narcissist to make sure that it’s genuinely no contact.
+Most of us do slip up at first, as it is Unnatural to most.
+It’s a learning curve, so please don’t worry if you have or do.
+Just go again.

-5. Not responding to any of the narcissist’s friends or family, that they send your way in order to give you information from the narcissist, or in order to provide the narcissist with information about you.
+5. Not responding to any of the narcissist’s friends or family that they send your way in order to give you information from the narcissist or in order to provide the narcissist with information about you.
 You will most likely have to block and delete their family, friends and mutual friends.
 Only have one trusted friend that you share your struggles with.
 You will need to inform everyone else who tries to initiate a conversation with you regarding the narcissist that you are moving on and prefer not to talk about the situation.
-Or if someone tells you something that the narcissist has said respond with.
+Or if someone tells you something that the narcissist has said, respond with.
 “Oh, this is very interesting.
 Please tell me what I did next.”
-If you have mutual friends, you might have to leave them with the narcissist, the only other thing is not to inform them of anything about you, or if you believe the narcissist is getting information from someone you know, tell those you think it might be a different story and then wait to see which one the narcissist finds out about, their your flying monkey, no contact them, yes that’s hard, but remember they are telling things about you to others.
+If you have mutual friends, you might have to leave them with the narcissist.
+The only other thing is not to inform them of anything about you, or if you believe the narcissist is getting information from someone you know, tell those you think it might be a different story and then wait to see which one the narcissist finds out about, their your flying monkey, no contact them, yes that’s hard, but remember they are telling things about you to others.
 People who don’t respect you are not needed in your life.
 Joining support groups can help you connect with others who understand what you’ve been through.

 6. Any letters that arrive from them to you give them to a good friend or relative to open and let them see if it’s a legal matter or just another of the narcissist’s attempts at hoovering.
 If you are being harassed, give them to the police.
 Any that arrive for them, simply put return to sender and back into the post box. not opening any cards, boxes or packages that they might have delivered to your home or work.
 If you are at home when the delivery person arrives, determine if it’s something from the narcissist and, if so, refuse the delivery.
 If you aren’t home and the item is left at your door, give it to a trusted friend or neighbour without opening it.
-If you think it may have evidence give to the police.
+If you think it may have evidence, give it to the police.
 Or mark as a return to sender and take to sorting office.

 7. Do not accept any new friend requests on social networks, as these are often online surveillance cameras for the narcissists, especially if it’s a new profile with no picture.
 The new friend request could either be the narcissist themselves or one of their flying monkeys sent to monitor your Facebook activity.
 You may find that ignoring friend requests is rude or mean, but you’ll want to let go of this.
 Now is the time to protect yourself and do what’s right and best for you.
 You have every right to your privacy and peaceful and happy life.
 If you don’t know the person, don’t accept the request.